alanrogers/legofit/src/README.md

 Lego is a computer package that uses counts of nucleotide site patterns to estimate the history of population size, subdivision, and gene flow.
-It works by minimizing the difference between observed and expected counts of "nucleotide site patterns".
-Site patterns are summary statistics that are rich in information about sizes of and relationships among ancestral populations but are not influenced by the recent population size.
-So what is a site pattern?

-## Site patterns, counts, and their expectations {#sitepat}
+The package consists of the following programs

+* @ref daf "daf", which writes genetic data into the ".daf" format that is used by @ref tabpat "tabpat".
+* @ref tabpat "tabpat", which reads ".daf" files for several populations, tabulates "nucleotide site patterns" (explained below), and generates moving-blocks bootstrap replicates.
+* @ref lego "lego", which predicts site pattern counts from assumptions about population history.
+* @ref legofit "legofit", which estimates parameters from site pattern counts.
+* @ref bootci "bootci.py", which uses multiple legofit output files (one for the real data and one for each bootstrap replicate) to generate bootstrap confidence intervals for estimated parameters.
+* @ref diverg "diverg.py", which compares two distributions of site pattern frequencies, using the Kullback-Leibler (KL) divergence.

+# Nucleotide site patterns {#sitepat}

+These programs all operate on "nucleotide site patterns", which are summary statistics not influenced by the recent population size but rich in information about ancestral populations.
+This section will define site patterns and explain how lego tabulates their counts, and estimates the expectations of these counts.

 Consider a sample consisting of one haploid genome drawn from each of 3 populations, *X*, *Y*, and *Z*.
 Suppose that, at a given nucleotide